-A summary of the qualifying exam procedures
+A summary of the qualifying exam procedures https://clasp.engin.umich.edu/wp-content/uploads/sites/6/2023/11/QualsProcedures_202309.pdf

-https://clasp.engin.umich.edu/wp-content/uploads/sites/10/2020/05/QualsProcedures_202001.pdf
+Timeline Range - During second academic year; Exam is offered in November and May.

-Timeline Range - During second academic year; Exam is offered in September, January, and May
+1 Month Prior - Notify Qualifying Exam Committee Chair and Graduate Coordinator of intention to take exam (i.e. by October 1 for a November exam, by April 1 for a May exam); Consider scheduling a mock exam with GUStO

-- 1 Month Prior Notify Qualifying Exam Committee Chair and Graduate Coordinator of intention to take exam (i.e. by August 1 for a September exam, by December 1 for a January exam, by April 1 for a May exam); Consider scheduling a mock exam with GUStO - 1 Week Prior Submit written report and joint statement signed by student and advisor describing each person's contribution to the report to committee and Graduate Coordinator
+1 Week Prior - Submit written report and joint statement signed by student and advisor describing each person's contribution to the report to committee and Graduate Coordinator